weblabdeusto/weblabdeusto/docs/source/installation.rst

   [...]
   Finished processing dependencies for weblabdeusto==5.0

-The first time you run this, it will take several minutes, and it will require a lot of available RAM memory.
-If you ever change anything on the client or you upgrade the system through git, and you want to re-install it, go to the ``client`` directory and run ``./gwtc.sh`` in UNIX systems or ``gwtc`` in Microsoft Windows environments.

 Once the process is over, you can test the installation by running::

   $ weblab-admin.py --version
-  5.0
+  5.0 - 1ac2e2b03048cf89c8df36c838130212f4ac63d3 (Sunday, October 18, 2015)

 **Note for UNIX systems:** The command ``weblab-admin`` does not work on Microsoft Windows itself, and therefore the command ``weblab-admin.py`` is provided for both frameworks.
-However, in UNIX you're safe to use ``weblab-admin`` wherever we establish ``weblab-admin.py`` in the whole documentation.
+However, in UNIX you're safe to use ``weblab-admin`` wherever we use ``weblab-admin.py`` in the whole documentation.

 If it displays 5.0 or higher, then you have successfully installed the system in that virtual environment.
 Virtual environments in Python are environments where a set of libraries (with particular versions) are installed.
 For instance, you may have different virtual environments for different applications relying on different versions of libraries.
+The long code (i.e., 1ac2e2...) refers to the currently installed version, and then the date of the latest change in the WebLab-Deusto repository.
+You should :ref:`upgrade the system <upgrade>` from time to time to obtain the latest features.

 Whenever you open a new terminal, you'll find that ``weblab-admin.py`` is not installed.
 However, whenever you activate the environment where you installed